kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-ios.md

 }
 ```

 Below is the snippet that signs the transaction.
-Note that the example uses `whitelistServiceUrl`, but you are required to provide that.
-To implement the service you will have to setup your own back-end service using the Kind SDK for Python.
+Note that the example uses `whitelistServiceUrl`, which in a production environment will point to your back-end server.
+To implement the whitelisting service you will have to setup your own service using the Kin SDK for Python.
 See [Transferring Kin to another account using whitelist service](../documentation/python-sdk#transferring-kin-to-another-account-using-whitelist-service) for more information on how to whitelist a transaction.

 ```swift
 /**